sarahwaity/SWMLA/README.md

 # SWMLA
 Sarah Wait's Machine Learning Atlas, where I, Sarah Wait, am storing all of my jupyter notebooks and application notes for commonly used machine learning algorithms!
+Im currently strengthening my understanding and am reading through the text "Machine Learning with PyTorch and Scikit-Learn" by Sebastian Raschka, Yuxi (Hayden) Liu, and Vahid Mirjalili.
+In this repo, you will see implementatins of the models described by them, as well as my own notes and understandings of what ive read!
+My orverarching goal is to create a decision tree for the best model implementations given the task at hand!